 The Teddy Stoddard Story: Beautiful Mrs Thompson Gives Wayne Dyer Hope

-Though this is a fictional story, The Teddy Stoddard Story (also known as the Teddy Stallard Story) is one I believe every new and existing teacher should hear.
-I heard Dr. Wayne Dyer tell about Mrs Thompson and her student many years ago, and the powerful message touched me so deeply.
+The Teddy Stoddard Story is one I believe every new and existing teacher should hear.
+I heard Dr. Wayne Dyer tell about Mrs. Thompson and her struggling student many years ago, and this powerful message about the weight of that teacher's influence has stayed with me ever since.

 When I recently met a young lady studying to be a teacher, I knew she too, had to hear about Teddy Stoddard because anyone wanting to enter the teaching profession needs to understand the incredible impact they can have on the children in their classroom.